jabraham777/Gesture_Controlled_Robotic_Car/index.md

 - The most difficult part of the whole project was synching both of my Bluetooth modules.
 It took me about 3 days to recheck all of my wire configurations and I finally got it to sync after completely redoing my controller.
 - My final milestone will require a new set of code that takes the values from the accelerometer and interprets them to make the car move in the specified direction

-# Code for bluetooth connections
+# Code for Bluetooth connections
-Here is the basic code I used to establish my Bluetooth ocnnections
+Here is the basic code I used to establish my Bluetooth connections

 ```c++
 //Code for Arduino Micro Bluetooth Connection